 Charles Wright’s teachers love to get their students out of the classroom and into the world around us.
-The entire Middle School community begins the year with two full days of camp so that by the first day of classes, everyone knows their peers and teachers and feels comfortable getting down to work.

 Throughout the year, students take frequent trips off campus to do community service projects, visit museums and libraries, and explore the unique ecosystems of our region.

 Experiential education is a strong element of our curriculum throughout the year.
-Every spring, Middle School Days is a program that gives students and teachers an opportunity to build new skills and try new experiences outside of the curriculum.
+Every spring, Middle School Days is a two-day program that gives students and teachers an opportunity to build new skills and try new experiences outside of the curriculum.
 The offerings include more than 20 different programs like archery, a Seattle photo scavenger hunt, white-water rafting, kayaking, and cooking classes.